KevinTsaiii/SSD-Single-Shot-MultiBox-Detector-for-Single-Class-Detection/README.md

 ![img](/img/find_phone_example.jpg "Example")

+Consider a normalized XY-coordinate system for an image.
+Left-top corner of the image is defined as (x, y) = (0, 0), left-bottom as (x, y) = (0, 1), right-top as (x, y) = (1, 0), and finally right-bottom corner as (x, y) = (1, 1).
+Your “phone detector” has to find normalized coordinates of the center of the phone.
+In the example above, the coordinates of the phone are approximately (x, y) = (0.26, 0.80).
+Every image contains a phone.
+The customer has prepared a small labeled dataset for you.
+A dataset consists of approximately 100 jpeg images of the floor from the factory building with a phone on it.
+There is a file named labels.txt that contains normalized coordinates of a phone for each picture.
+Each line of the labels.txt is composed of img_path , x , y separated by spaces:

+img_path , x (coordinate of the phone), y (coordinate of the phone)

 Please put those scripts under the same folder.
 Those two scripts advised by the tasks are:
 1) train_phone_finder.py takes a single command line argument which is a path to a folder with labeled images and labels.txt that has been attached to this description.
 This script trains the model and generates a checkpoint file checkpoint_ssd300.pth.tar, which contains all the parameters of the model for predicting testing data.
 Here is what a terminal command would look like:
 > python train_phone_finder.py ./find_phone